See what questions

 Treatment of itching involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment.
 For more information on treatment, refer to treatment of itching. ...more »

 Itching generally stimulates a strong desire to scratch the area that itches.
 Itching may occur alone without other symptoms.
 Symptoms that do accompany itching vary depending on the underlying cause.

 Treatment plans for itching are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of itching and the desire to scratch and decreases the risk of ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of itching and the desire to scratch and decreases the risk of developing complications, such as a secondary ...more treatments »

 Diagnosing itching and its cause may be delayed or missed because in some cases, itching may not be severe enough for a person to seek medical care.
 Itching is a symptom of many different conditions, so a thorough medical evaluation that may include skin patch testing is needed to ensure an accurate diagnosis of the reason for itching. ...more misdiagnosis »

 More information about causes of Itching: